Types of Staff at WCHC

 Physiotherapy Staff work with registered clients one-on-one to support physical rehabilitation, if clients do not have third party insurance.
 Physiotherapy staff also run group programs for clients and community members.

 Registered Dietitians help clients improve their health through good nutrition and healthy eating.
-They also work with other staff in group programs.
+Also, they also work with other staff in group programs.